SeanPhilippi/your-movie-database/README.md

 ## Future Goals
 * Users Index page with a search bar.
 This is partially done.
 * Track user list visits and display on home page.
+* Ability to post reviews to movie pages.
+* Easy inclusion of emojis in comments.
 * Ability to delete comments.
-* Searchbar below nav where movies can be searched.
+* Search bar below nav where movies can be searched.
 Currently search is just visible when editing personal list.
 * Add pictures of website to this repo README.md.

 <!--